aspymid/simple-aht20-driver/README.md

 To compile and run as a test, open the code and define the symbol "testing".
 This will enable the compilation to the testing code i.e. it defines the "main" procedure.

-Makre sure that you have installed the pigpio library.
+Make sure that you have installed the pigpio library.

 To compile: gcc aht20.c -lpigpio -o testing
 To test, as root, ./testing